Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       ALTERNATIVES
 When you want a common use well maintained small blocklist, use Disconnect's common Ad-filter or Peter Low's blocklist (over 3000 blacklisted URL's).
-When a well maintained medium sized blocklist, use Steven Black's blocklist (50K+ blacklisted URL's).
+When a well maintained medium sized blocklist, use Steven Black's blocklist (more than 50.000 blacklisted URL's).
 When you want a large blocklist have a look at the 'ultimate' blocklist of Energized.pro (over 700K URL's blacklisted).

                                                     ERRORS & ISSUES
 When you still want to use this blocklist, feel free to use it and provide feedback on errors.
 You can post issues, but I will only have